NMSP find stolen vehicles in Los Lunas

 The men behind the wheel in each case, Johnny Lopez and Martin Jaramillo were arrested back on August 14.
-On August 23, state police also arrested Celso Molina-Cornelio who lives on a property near Manzano Expressway and Monterey where various stolen cars had been spotted going in and out.
+On August 23, New Mexico State Police also arrested Celso Molina-Cornelio who lives on a property near Manzano Expressway and Monterey where various stolen cars had been spotted going in and out.
 Investigators say they found at least one of those vehicles takes apart.

 Lopez, Jaramillo and Molina-Cornelio were all transported and booked into the Valencia County Detention Center.